-Thirty-five (35) feet (2) (3)

-- (1) Gatehouses and security offices, not to exceed one story in height may be located at a distance no less than thirty (30) feet from any property line - (2) Ventilators, skylights, water tanks, bulkheads, building chimneys, necessary mechanical appurtenances and similar features above the roof level do not have to comply with the building height limitation provided the size, height, and location of such appurtenances are approved by the Commission as part of the Special Permit - (3) The Commission may, by Special Permit, allow average building heights up to forty-five (45) feet in an effort to best utilize existing topography where such an allowance will substantially minimize cuts and fills. - (4) For lots in excess of two hundred (200) acres, the Commission may, by Special Permit, allow the following where it can be demonstrated that the public health, safety, and welfare will be protected.

-Maximum total coverage (buildings, structures, parking, and drives)
+Minin num lot size Twenty (20) acres lying wholly within the Corporate Development District Minin num frontage 0 feet (builc mum total coverage dings, structures, park- and drives) 20 percent (4) Maxiı (FAR mum floor area ratio) 12 percent (4) Minin num building setback 100 feet (1) Minin back num pavement set- 30 feet (5) Minimum buffer / setback to a single-family residential zone 31 200 feet (1) for a building 150 feet for pavement or other activity area excluding a driveway Maxiı heigh mum average building nt Thirty-five (35) feet ^{(2) (3)} (1) Gatehouses and security offices, not to exceed one story in height may be lo ed at a distance no less than thirty (30) feet from any property line (2) Ventilators, skylights, water tanks, bulkheads, building chimneys, necessary m chanical appurtenances and similar features above the roof level do not have comply with the building height limitation provided the size, height, and location of such appurtenances are approved by the Commission as part of the Special Permit (3) The Commission may, by Special Permit, allow average building heights up to forty-five (45) feet in an effort to best utilize existing topography where such ar allowance will substantially minimize cuts and fills.
+(4) For lots in excess of two h Permit, allow the following safety, and welfare will be nundred (200) acres, the Commission may, by Spec g where it can be demonstrated that the public healt e protected.
+Maximum total coverage e (buildings, structures, 30 percent parking, and drives)